-These combined financial statements are presented in United States Dollars ("USD") which is the functional currency of both EQUATE Group and TKOC.
-The functional currency is not the currency of the country in which the Reporting Entity is domiciled as majority of the transactions of the Reporting Entity is denominated in USD.
+The consolidated financial statements are presented in United States Dollars ("USD") which is the functional currency of the Company.
+The Company's functional currency is not the currency of the country in which it is domiciled as majority of the transactions of the company are denominated in USD.
 All financial information presented in USD has been rounded to the nearest million.
+A separate set of financial statements is presented in Kuwaiti Dinar ("KD") for purpose of submission to the Ministry of Commerce and Industry, State of Kuwait.

-d) Use of judgements and estimates
+d) Use of estimates and judgments

-The preparation of these combined financial statements in conformity with IFRSs require management to make judgments, estimates and assumptions that affect the application of accounting policies and reported amounts of assets, liabilities, income and expenses.
+The preparation of financial statements in conformity with IFRSs require management to make judgments, estimates and assumptions that affect the application of accounting policies and reported amounts of assets, liabilities, income and expenses.
 Actual results may differ from these estimates.